What’s your Wi-Fi password? Can I cast Netflix to the in-room TV? How are you keeping my data safe? Can I checkout late?

 Before guests arrive, review the names and details of all guests arriving that day and greet them by name with a smile.

-If you're wondering how you can train your employees to provide a higher level of service, you can use pre-written welcome scripts that help front desk agents practice the perfect welcome.
+If you're wondering how you can train your staff members to provide a higher level of service, you can use pre-written welcome scripts that help front desk agents practice the perfect welcome.

 Add complimentary refreshments in the lobby in case they’ve arrived a little before their check-in slot, or offer them a complimentary hot drink in the bar or cafe.